brucefan1983/CUDA-Programming/src/01-introduction/text.md

 |CUDA 9.0-9.2 | Compute capability 3.0-7.2  (Kepler to Volta) |
 |CUDA 8.0     | Compute capability 2.0-6.2  (Fermi to Pascal) |

-## 1.3 Installing a CUDA devolopment envirionment
+## 1.3 Installing CUDA

 For Linux, check this manual: https://docs.nvidia.com/cuda/cuda-installation-guide-linux

 For Windows, one needs to install both CUDA and Visual Studio:

 * Installing Visual Studio.
 Go to https://visualstudio.microsoft.com/free-developer-offers/ and download a free Visual Studio (Community version).
-For our purpose, you only need to install `Desktop development with C++` within the many components of Visual Studio.
-Of course, you can install more compoents too.
+For the purpose of this book, we only need to install `Desktop development with C++` within the many components of Visual Studio.

 * Installing CUDA.
-Go to https://developer.nvidia.com/ and choose a Windows CUDA verison and install it.
+Go to https://developer.nvidia.com/ and choose a Windows CUDA version and install it.
 You can choose the highest version that support your GPU.

 * After installing both Visual Studio and CUDA (ProgramData folder might be hiden and you can enable to show it), go to the following folder
 ```